egeloen/IvoryGoogleMapBundle/Resources/doc/usage.md

 The google map API needs at least an html container & some javascript for being able to render a map.
 For rendering them, the bundle delivered two twig functions : ``google_map_container`` & ``google_map_js``.

+Warning, the HTML container needs to be rendered before javascript.

 ### Render the HTML container

 ```
 {{ google_map_container(map) }}
 ```

-This function renders an html div block with the HTML container ID configured.
+This function renders an html div block with the HTML container ID, the width & the height configured.

 ``` html
 <div id="map_canvas" style="width:300px;height:300px"></div>